Check out the latest project update and our recently published design outreach summary:

 Have a comment or question?
 Contact us by:

-Design outreach for the project started in May 2023 and will be in-progress until the end of June 2023.
-Check out the design outreach hub to see the proposed neighborway designs and information on how to provide feedback.
+Design outreach for the project started in May 2023 and will be in-progress until the middle of July 2023.
+Check out the design outreach hub to see the proposed neighborway designs and other project information.

 Status: The initial outreach period has concluded.

 The project team launched an initial community outreach phase for the project at the end of November 2021.
 The goal of the outreach process was to introduce the project to the community and gather initial feedback on the proposed network of Neighborway streets.
 As part of the initial outreach process, the project team deployed an initial outreach survey that was live between the end of November 2021 through the end of January 2022.
 Although the survey is now closed, the project team will continue to take community feedback.

 Additionally, the project team attended several community-hosted meetings to talk about the project and gather community feedback.
 Community feedback was also collected through emails sent to the project team and voicemails from the project comment phone line.